openebs-archive/openebs-docs/docs/kb.md

 <h3><a class="anchor" aria-hidden="true" id="verification-of-cStor-storage-pool"></a>Verification of cStor Storage Pool</h3>

-cStor Storage Pool(CSP) resources are cluster scoped resources.
+cStor Storage Pool(CSP) resources are cluster scoped.
 Status of CSPs can be obtained using the following way.

 ```
 kubectl get csp